Numerical Optimization Strategies for the Variational Hamiltonian Ansatz in Noisy Quantum Environments: Overview of the Variational Hamiltonian Ansatz Framework

 where $\alpha$ denotes the one-body terms, $\beta$ the Coulomb two-body terms, and $\gamma$ the non-Coulomb two-body terms.
 The truncation scheme is applied to the non-Coulomb two-body terms using a truncation threshold $p$ such that

-where the index $s$ contracts the four indices $i$, $j$, $k$, $\ell$ in sorted (descending) order.
+where the index $s$ contracts the four indices $i$, $j$, $k$, $\ell$ in sorted descending order.
 In the following, the truncated Hamiltonian is used.
-The terms of the molecular Hamiltonian are transformed to spin operators, i.e. Pauli terms $H_\alpha =\sum_\alpha c_\alpha P_\alpha$, $H_\beta=\sum_\beta c_\beta P_\beta$, and $H_\gamma=\sum_\gamma c_\gamma P_\gamma$ using Jordan-Wigner transformation (other transformations such as Bravyi-Kitaev transformation are in principle also feasible).
+The terms of the molecular Hamiltonian are transformed to spin operators, i.e. Pauli terms $H_\alpha =\sum_\alpha c_\alpha P_\alpha$, $H_\beta=\sum_\beta c_\beta P_\beta$, and $H_\gamma=\sum_\gamma c_\gamma P_\gamma$ using Jordan-Wigner transformation.
+Other transformations such as Bravyi-Kitaev transformation are in principle also feasible and might be preferable for large molecular systems but don't allow for an straight-forward interpretation of each qubit's state as the occupation number of a spin orbital.
 The Hamiltonians are grouped into commuting Hamiltonian fragments, where $\mathcal{G}^\alpha$, $\mathcal{G}^\beta$, and $\mathcal{G}^\gamma$ represent commuting groups within the three fragments of the Hamiltonian, respectively.
 With this, the ansatz can be written as a unitary transformation